paulcockrell/adeept-robot/README.md

 make frontend-release
 ```

-Now copy the built files to the pi.
+Now copy the built files to the pi (or use source control to push code up and down).
 E.g:

 ```bash
 scp -r ./resources user@raspberrypi.local:/path/to/project/